yaswanthkumargothi/Portfolio/Graduating_Project/README.md

 The folder consists of Several files

-[review_classifier](review_classifier.py): Deep learning model file which produces export.pkl file to infer upon the yelp data
+[review_classifier.py](review_classifier.py): Deep learning model file which produces export.pkl file to infer upon the yelp data

-[preprocess](preprocess.py): preprocessing done to convert data into required format
+[preprocess.py](preprocess.py): preprocessing done to convert classified data into required cross sectional format for difference in difference modelling

-[yelpdata_explore](yelpdata_explore.ipynb): Yelp data format and variables
+[yelpdata_explore.ipynb](yelpdata_explore.ipynb): Yelp data and variables

-[export.pkl](export.pkl): load this pickle file using load_learner method from Fastai and get prediction classification for data
+[export.pkl](export.pkl): load this pickle file using load_learner method from Fastai and get prediction classifications for data

-[diffndiff](diffndiff.R): R file to plot assumptions and build difference in difference models
+[diffndiff.R](diffndiff.R): R file to plot assumptions and build difference in difference models

 [data](/data/): This folder consists of processed data from predictions and Yelp data files

-[images](/images/): This folder consists of difference in difference assumption trend plots.
+[images](/images/): This folder consists of difference in difference assumption trend plots and project flowchart.

 ### Project Flowchart